DFW1N/terraform-ansible-azure/README.md

         sudo chmod +x autosetup.sh
         sudo sh autosetup.sh

+#### IMPORTANT: The autosetup.sh only automates until step 7.0 please do the rest manually.

 ### [↑](#contents) Ansible Installation on Ubuntu Linux

 * Please follow this section if you prefer to not use the shell script to automate the process for you.